stefanosGiannakopoulos/VectorDB_Comparison/README.md

 - Other directories inside `results/` containing the `json` files with results of each experiment (dataset - engine configuration - upload) or (dataset - engine configuration - search config)
 - `csv` files inside `results/` - each line indicates a different experiment and contains metrics for Qdrant and Milvus (to compare engines with the same configuration)
 - `summary.py`: a command line interface used to show the results for specific/all engine configurations and datasets

-For explanation about engine and search configurations used for the benchmarking you can see `results/README.md`.
+- `report.pdf`: a report where we make a comparison in great detail For explanation about engine and search configurations used for the benchmarking you can see `results/README.md`.

 Installation and Run instructions are kept as the base repository below.